MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/externaltables.md

 An **external table** is a Kusto schema entity that references data stored outside the Azure Data Explorer database.

 Similar to [tables](tables.md), an external table has a well-defined schema (an ordered list of column name and data type pairs).
-Unlike tables where data is ingested into ADX cluster, external tables operate on data stored and managed outside ADX cluster.
+Unlike tables where data is ingested into Azure Data Explorer cluster, external tables operate on data stored and managed outside Azure Data Explorer cluster.

 Supported external data stores are: